4l3x4ndre/random_journey/README.md

 ## Player

-By pressing ZQSD, the player move around the map.
+By pressing ZQSD or WASD, the player move around the map.
 He can't go outside the map.

 ## Enemies